 At first, Adam and Barbara haunt their own home and attempt to frighten its new inhabitants away — with a little help from Beetlejuice — but… Well, you’ll just have to watch it and find out.

-This horror-comedy is an absolute classic and includes some AMAZING special FX work.
+Beetlejuice is a horror-comedy, an absolute classic, and includes some AMAZING special FX work.

-Speaking of which: I’ll be interviewing my dad, Robert Tharp, on this Friday’s episode of the HorrorFam.com Podcast about the special FX work he (and Mom!) did on Beetlejuice back in the day!
-So be sure to come back Friday to listen to that.
-I’ll include some of Dad’s personal, behind-the-scenes photos with the written transcript!
+Speaking of which: I interviewed my dad, Robert Tharp, on the 6th episode of the HorrorFam.com Podcast about the special FX work he (and Mom!) did on Beetlejuice back in the day!
+It even includes some of Dad’s personal, behind-the-scenes FX photos from the making of Beetlejuice!
+So, be sure to check that out if you’re a fan.

-In the meantime… Don’t you have a ghost movie you should be watching?
+In the meantime… Don’t you have some ghost movies you should be watching?